 A multivitamin for women over 50 is formulated to address the changing nutritional needs of older women.

-Multivitamins are particularly important for 50+ women because, as the body ages, it can lose the ability to absorb enough nutrients from food.
-Multivitamins can fill the resulting nutrient gaps.
+Multivitamins are particularly important for 50+ women because, as the body ages, it can lose the ability to absorb enough nutrients from food, or require more than before.
+Multivitamins can help fill the resulting nutrient gaps.

 1. Ritual Essential for Women 50+

-What we like: This incredible (and reimagined) multivitamin was designed for women post-menopause with nutrients to support healthy aging from within.
+What we like: This incredible (and reimagined) multivitamin was designed for women post-menopause with nutrients to support healthy aging from within, especially bones.
 Each pill is stacked with these 8 essential ingredients:

 Flaws: The “premium” multivitamin comes with a higher-than-average cost and can be a downside for some people.